DavidHall248/personal-blog/content/frame-bag.md

 ####Bike Frame Bag

-I got bunch of random scraps of tech/outdoor fabrics at a fabric sale recently, and decided to make a frame bag for the inside of my bike's frame.
+I bought a bunch of random scraps of tech/outdoor fabrics at a fabric sale recently, and decided to make a frame bag for the inside of my bike's frame.

 The first step was to cut out a cardboard template that fit inside the frame.
 <img src="{static}/images/bikeframe_stencil.jpg" alt="Template" width="300">